Whatsapp me the time, would you?

 This app helps you find native speakers of English, as well as other languages so that you can have an informal English conversation via video chat or text messages, right from your phone in your living room.
 You can also join the Tandem community of over three million users and start being social.

-Langademy is a social network for learning languages with native speakers from all over the world.
-You can participate in free language exchanges as well as lessons with certified teachers or paid conversations with tutors.
-Langademy provides integrated video calling, chat rooms, online meetups and many other tools.
+On italki, you can participate in free language exchanges as well as lessons with certified teachers or paid conversations with tutors. italki provides integrated calling and video chat, easy lesson or conversation scheduling and many other tools.

 This podcast has a vast archive that will keep your curious mind satisfied.
 Charles Bryant and Josh Clark have a knack (talent) for explaining complicated matters, like nuclear forensics and narcissism, in a way that’s easy to understand.
 Their casual exchanges make it a great resource to hear informal English conversations.